BojanKomazec/postgres-demo/README.md

 ab1cb65db6fb        postgres-demo-net                bridge              local
 ```

-To access pgAdmin, go to local browser and type in the address bar: http://localhost:5052.
+To access pgAdmin, go to local browser and type in the address bar: http://localhost:PORT where PORT number is the one set by `PGADMIN_LISTEN_PORT` variable in yml file.
 To log in, use email & pass as set in docker-compose.yml.

 When adding DB server, use IP address as specified in `ipv4_address` property of `pg_db` service in yml file.
 In the same way use, port number, DB username and password.